joanmontiel4/invosmart-2.0/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Project dependencies
+# Project additional dependencies besides the ones that comes with create-react-app

 -   Typescript
--   Prettier
+-   Eslint-config-prettier
 -   React-to-print
 -   React-Router-DOM
 -   Sass
+-   JSON Server

 Here is the summary of instalation commands used for this project: